Demand Side Response (DSR)

 5. What’s the minimum amount of capacity required to get involved?

 National Grid set minimum thresholds for the capacity they procure through each DSR scheme (e.g. Firm Frequency Response = 10MW).
 As an aggregator, we can enable your business to extract revenue from smaller pockets of capacity.
-You’ll just need to be able to provide a minimum of 500kW per site.
+You’ll just need to be able to provide a minimum of 100kW of flexibility per site.

 We work closely with you to help determine the level at which you can participate without disrupting your normal operations.
 You set the limits and based on this instruction we will come up with a DSR solution for you to consider, tailored to your business needs.
 These parameters can then be adjusted periodically as your knowledge of your DSR capability improves with experience.